Kolumba Museum, Cologne

 The museum was almost destroyed, together with a large part of the city, by the Allies’ bombings during World War Two.
 Nevertheless, most of the collection, previously evacuated in the Westerwald forest, survived the war and the museum reopened in 1954, although in rather inadequate and insufficient rooms.

-The city of Cologne in 1944, aerial photo; the site where the Kolumba is now located in on the right of the Cathedral, one of the few building which remained relatively undamaged after the bombing
+The city of Cologne in 1944, aerial photo; the site where the Kolumba is now located on the right of the Cathedral, one of the few buildings which remained relatively undamaged after the bombing

 Peter Zumthor’s building